AP Government and Politics

 exit polls margin of error unity (party)

-linkage (and party) accountability (and party) electioneering function
+linkage (and party, IGs, the M) accountability (and party) electioneering function

 National Committee - loyal opposition/watchdog National Party Platform